machbase/machbase/content/en/neo/api-grpc/java-grpc.md

 ### Make source file

-Download or paste the soruce code from the link below into `src/main/java/com/machbase/neo/example/Example.java`.
+Download or paste the source code from the link below into `src/main/java/com/machbase/neo/example/Example.java`.

 {{< callout type="info">}}
 Full source code of the example is available in [here]({{< neo_examples_url >}}/java/grpc).